kazuyamarino/nsy/README.md

 ```

 ### Setting up NSY
+There are 2 ways to setup NSY.

 #### Manual
 * For apache, please go to the `docs/apache` folder and read the `Readme.txt`.
 * For nginx, please go to the `docs/nginx` folder.
 * Go to the `docs/env.example` folder and copy the `env.example` to root folder, and rename it to `env`.
 * And save the date..

+Or...

 #### NSY CLI (Command Line), [See Documentation](https://github.com/kazuyamarino/nsy/blob/master/docs/USERGUIDE.md#nsy-cli-command-line)
 ```